POLAR-fhiR/fhircrackr/docs/README.md

 ```

 Values on the other variables will just repeat in the newly created
 rows.
-For more information, e.g. on how to melt all multiple entries in
+For more information please see the vignette on flattening
-a data.frame at once, please see the vignette on flattening resources.
+resources.

 ### Remove indices

 Once you have sorted out the multiple entries, you might want to get rid
-of the indices in your data.frame.
+of the indices in your data frame.
 This can be achieved using
 `fhir_rm_indices()`:

 ``` r